theupdateframework/pep-maximum-security-model/README.rst

 Another approach is to generate the cryptographic hash of *snapshot* periodically and tweet it.
 Perhaps a user comes forward with the actual metadata and the repository maintainers can verify the metadata's cryptographic hash.
+[LV: how about this version: "For example, upon receiving the tweet, a user comes forward with the actual metadata and the repository maintainers are then able to verify the metadata's cryptographic hash.]
 Alternatively, PyPI may periodically archive its own versions of *snapshot* rather than rely on externally provided metadata.
 In this case, PyPI SHOULD take the cryptographic hash of every package on the repository and store this data on an offline device.
-If any package hash has changed, this indicates an attack.
+If any package hash has changed, this indicates an attack [LV: has occured].

-As for attacks that serve different versions of metadata, or freeze a version of a package at a specific version, they can be handled by TUF with techniques like implicit key revocation and metadata mismatch detection [1].
+Attacks that serve different versions of metadata or that freeze a version of a package at a specific version can be handled by TUF with techniques such as implicit key revocation and metadata mismatch detection [1].

 References